jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

 For long time my packages were available from APS web site, *Nika* from: http://usaxs.xray.aps.anl.gov/staff/ilavsky/nika.html

-While this site is and will be available, future versions of the code will be available from Github:
+While this site is and will be available, future versions of the code will be available from :index:`Github`:

 https://github.com/jilavsky/SAXS_IgorCode

-Github depository will also be used for installations for Igor Pro 7 and higher.
+Github repository will also be used for installations for Igor Pro 7 and higher.
 Igor 6 cannot install from GitHub due to inability to download files using https which Github requires today.

 Download latest GithubInstaller_IrenaNika_vX.YY.pxp package from :